PEtab-dev/PEtab/doc/documentation_data_format.rst

 +++++++

-All numbers, including integers, are treated as floating point numbers of undefined precision.
+All numbers, including integers, are treated as floating point numbers of undefined precision (although no less than double precision should be used.
 Only decimal notation is supported.
 Scientific notation is supported, with the exponent indicated by ``e`` or ``E``.
 The decimal separator is indicated by ``.``.
 Examples of valid numbers are: ``1``, ``1.0``, ``-1.0``, ``1.0e-3``, ``1.0e3``,